-It started with distortion, because when I started I had no idea what I was doing.
+I started with distortion, because I had no idea what I was doing.
 I thought that if I don’t know what I’m doing, the best thing to do is to make a lot of noise.
 I started out really aggressively I think, and then it tapered itself over the time.
-The more I play, the more interested I got in letting the natural tone of the instrument also be an element to be reckoned with.
+The more I play, the more interested I become in letting the natural tone of the instrument become an element to be reckoned with.

 What is the context of your gigs?
 Do you also adapt to each space/context?

-My shows vary from exhibition space, living room to clubs, bars and festivals.
-If I play in a club, I generally play a much shorter, louder set because I’d rather it be a burst of energy and slight break in what’s going on than dragging it out.
-And playing in more controlled environments I tend to be very sensitive, giving myself time to embellish themes.
+My shows vary from living rooms, to exhibition spaces, clubs, bars, and festivals.
+If I play in a club, I generally play a much shorter, louder set because I’d rather it be a burst of energy and slight break in what’s going on that night, rather than dragging it out.
+When playing in more controlled environments I tend to be very sensitive, giving myself time to embellish themes.
 The harsher moments in those situations are then less about creating energy and more about weight.

 It’s pretty loose.
-Decadence is a word often ascribed to Vienna for other reasons but it’s also relevant to its attitude towards underground music and partying.
-I’m really amped about performing in a few weeks at Hyperreality (a music festival part of prestigious festival Wiener Festwochen/Vienna Festival) as it’s the first large event representing the city’s relationship to the current scene.
+Decadence is a word often ascribed to Vienna for other reasons, but it’s also relevant to its attitude towards underground music and partying.
+I’m really amped about performing in a few weeks at Hyperreality (a music festival part of prestigious festival Wiener Festwochen/Vienna Festival), as it’s the first large-scale event representing the city’s relationship to the current scene.